AbacusNin/AbacusNin/README.md

 This portfolio will be to document my research/accomplishments and consists of the following sections:
 -  **L337 sk1llz:** An undetailed section regarding the l337357 sk1llz I've acquired.
--  **Technical sk1llz:** An undetailed section regarding technical sk1llz I've acquired.
+-  **Technical skills:** An undetailed section regarding technical skills I've acquired.
 -  **Certifications:** Each certification I have achieved, descending newest to oldest.
 -  **Training:** Training I've taken, may or may not be associated with a certification.
 -  **Guides:** Writeups and how-to's for courses, certs, training, skills, and tools.